BasketCoinBSKT/BSKTCoin/README.md

    its value.
 The security so adopted is intended to ensure a constant and stable increase in the value of tokens.
 Thanks to the correct match of coins in our basket, its value is less susceptible to fluctuations appearing in the cryptocurrency market.
-The BSKT token security chart looks like this:
+The Basket currently includes:

 - Bitcoin (BTC),
 - Ethereum (ETH),